ng-girls/todo-list-tutorial-portuguese/deploy_to_githubpages.md

  # Deploy your App to Github Pages
-To deploy our changes to Github pages we will use the angular-cli-ghpages packagea https://github.com/angular-buch/angular-cli-ghpages
+To deploy our changes to Github pages we will use the angular-cli-ghpages package https://github.com/angular-buch/angular-cli-ghpages

 * You need to have a Github user